lostrealm/lostrealm.github.io/server-rules.md

 ## **Behavior Rules**

-Respect Others: Treat all players with respect and kindness.
+-**Respect Others:** Treat all players with respect and kindness.
 Harassment, bullying, or any form of discrimination based on race, gender, nationality, religion, or any other characteristic will not be tolerated.
 - **No Griefing:** Do not intentionally destroy or alter other players' builds without permission.
 Respect their hard work and creativity.
 - **Be Honest:** Do not engage in cheating, hacking, or exploiting glitches.
 Play the game fairly and encourage a level playing field for everyone.
 - **No Offensive Language:** Avoid using offensive or inappropriate language in the chat, signs, or books.
 Keep the server environment friendly and family-friendly.